-Audi A6 hybrid engines, drive & performance
+Audi A6 hybrid performance, top speed & engine

 The A6 TFSI e is a smooth, refined and powerful saloon car, but it's not as engaging to drive as its BMW 530e rival